 Notes and Commentary

 Fractals, as implemented here, identify some spectacular breakouts through support or resistance, but they also give plenty of false signals.
-Just by themselves, fractals are too simple and too obvious to trade alone.
+Just by themselves, fractal indicators are too simple and too obvious to trade alone.
 I am actually struggling here to think of improvements, but that may just be fatigue speaking.

 Ideas for Future Systems